 This maybe is the best solution for any investor who wants to perform some trading activities in Indonesia, but hasn’t got a chance to establish a company here.
-K3PA is dedicated for foreign company that wants to open a representative in Indonesia.
+KP3A is dedicated to a foreign company that wants to open a representative in Indonesia.

 The permit can be issued under these conditions:

-Some other documents needed to apply for a K3PA are:
+Some other documents needed to apply for a KP3A are:

 - Letter of Intent

 - Letter of Domicile signed and stamped by the local government.

 From the explanation, there are two ways of doing trading activities in Indonesia.
 The first one is to establish a trading company, which requires a more complex process, documents, as well as budget.
 The second one is to open a KP3A or Representative Office in Indonesia.
 Which is simpler and relatively lower in cost.
 Every option has its of advantages and disadvantages.
 Consulting everything to your agent is the best way to be able to meet the entire legal requirements in Indonesia.